vaab/docshtest/README.rst

 ``docshtest`` is a ``doctest`` for shell command.
-This means it allows you to integrate in your documentation some examples of shell code and their expected output that will be actually checkable.
+This means it allows you to integrate in your documentation some examples of shell code and their expected output that will be actually verifiable.

 First please notice that these documentation lines you are reading are stored in a ``README.rst`` file that will contain very soon some